linton-dawson/space-invaders/README.md

 # space-invaders

-Space Space-Invaders clone in C++ and SFML and built using CMake.
+Space-Invaders clone in C++ and SFML and built using CMake.

 * Use W, A, S, D for movements